WSU-4110/Degree-Door/README.md

 users can see forums with reviews posted by current students, past students, alumni, or professors that have some insight on a degree.

+For the technology stack, the project utilizes React.js and Tailwind CSS for the frontend.
+The backend frameworks include Next.js and Firebase.

 <p align="right">(<a href="#top">back to top</a>)</p>